Cheyenne (1929 film)

-Cheyenne is a lost 1929 American silent Western film directed by Albert S. Rogell and written by Bennett Cohen, Marion Jackson and Don Ryan.
+Cheyenne is a lost 1929 American Synchronized sound Western film directed by Albert S. Rogell and written by Bennett Cohen, Marion Jackson and Don Ryan.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the Vitaphone sound-on-disc sound process.
 The film stars Ken Maynard, Gladys McConnell, James Bradbury Jr., Billy Franey and Slim Whitaker.
 The film was released by Warner Bros. on February 3, 1929.